Norwegian Air places huge plane order in recovery bet

 "The world (economy) is in a state of decline and that is when you should act," he said, adding the airline got an advantageous price as Europe's airline industry is in the doldrums.

-In addition, Kjos said Norwegian was in talks about expanding its order for the Boeing 787 Dreamliner from the current six.

-"Ideally I would think a fleet really should be more than 10 planes, and maybe even up to 20-30 planes depending on where you put them," he said.
-"We want more Dreamliners in the future, and Boeing wants to sell us more planes, so I'd say it will work out ... what we're looking at now is out through 2015, 2016, and further on."

-Norwegian Air shares surged as much as 12 percent to a three-month high and by 1248 GMT traded up 7 percent, while SAS was down 1.7 percent.
+Norwegian Air shares surged as much as 12 percent to a three-month high and traded up 8 percent at 1012 GMT, while SAS was down 2.2 percent.

+Norwegian listed both the Boeing and Airbus orders as firm while the European planemaker called the deal a memorandum of understanding, meaning it is subject to confirmation before it can appear in its order book.

 The orders, coming hours ahead of Boeing's annual earnings statement, coincide with plans by both leading aircraft makers to increase production of the narrowbody 737 and A320 jets which are already at record levels.